sudohaider/research-track-1-a2/README.md

 # Research Track - Final Assignment
 ##### Submitted by Muhammad Ali Haider Dar (S5046263)
-A ROS architecture for the control of the robot in the environment.
+This is a ROS architecture for the control of a mobile robot in the Gazebo environment.
 The software relies on the move_base and gmapping packages for localizing the robot and plan the motion.
 The architecture gets the user request, and lets the robot execute one of the pre-defined behaviors accordingly, along with Simulataneous Localization and Mapping (SLAM), path planning, and collision avoidance.

+The program requests user input on the following given choices:
+1. Robot moves randomly in the environment, by choosing 1 out of 6 possible target positions:
+[(-4,-3);(-4,2);(-4,7);(5,-7);(5,-3);(5,1)].
+2. Program asks the user for the next target position, checking that the position is one of the possible six target positions, and the robot reaches it.
+3. Robot starts following the external walls.
+4. Robot stops in the last position.

 ## Description of Files